 Peanut butter and jelly isn’t just for the brown bag lunch anymore.
 Mix up these super easy PB&J overnight oats the night before and either reheat them in the morning or eat them cold for a filling and flavorful breakfast.
 Include any flavor of jelly or jam you like; grape is a classic, but it also tastes great with strawberry or raspberry.
 Chunky or smooth peanut butter both work and you can sprinkle some chopped peanuts on top before eating for a lovely crunch.

 10 of 10

-If you’re just getting started making oatmeal in your slow cooker, here’s a simple starter recipe to get you going.
+If you’re just getting started making oatmeal in your slow cooker, this basic steel-cut overnight oats is a simple starter recipe to get you going.
 Once you get the hang of it, feel free to customize it with spices, chopped nuts, flaked coconut, and berries.
-You can also add nut butters or really any flavors that strike your fancy.
+You can also add nut butter or really any flavors that strike your fancy.
 Toasting your oats ahead of time will give them a slightly chewier texture, so consider popping them in the oven for 15 to 20 minutes before cooking.
 Make sure you let them cool completely before adding to the rest of the ingredients, to avoid affecting cook time.